fanuch/are_hub/readme.md

-# ACC Race Engineer server
+# ACC Race Engineer hub

-This is the the server application that receives data and forwards it to the appropriate connected websocket clients.
+This is the hub application that receives data and forwards it to the appropriate connected websocket clients.

 ## Setup
 TODO